 Instructions

-• PREP: Preheat the oven to 350 degrees F. Line 2 large sheet pans with parchment paper or a nonstick liner and set aside.
+• Preheat the oven to 350โ„‰.
+Line 2 large sheet pans with parchment paper or a nonstick liner and set aside.

-• COOKIE DOUGH: In a large bowl, add the pumpkin, egg yolk, almond butter (do not warm up in the microwave), maple syrup, vanilla extract, baking soda, salt, pumpkin pie spice, and ground cinnamon.
+• In a large bowl, add the pumpkin, egg yolk, almond butter, maple syrup, vanilla extract, baking soda, salt, pumpkin pie spice, and ground cinnamon.
+Mix until smooth.

-• LET COOL: Remove the trays from the oven and let the cookies stand on the cookie sheet for 10 minutes without touching.
-If desired, press a few more chocolate chips into the tops of the cookies and (optional) a sprinkle of sea salt flakes if you like salty-sweet.
+• Remove the trays from the oven and let the cookies stand on the cookie sheet for 10 minutes without touching.
+If desired, press a few more chocolate chips into the tops of the cookies and sprinkle a pinch of sea salt flakes.
 Then use a metal spatula to transfer the cookies to a cooling rack.
-These cookies are very fragile and will fall apart right out of the oven/while still hot.
+These cookies are very fragile and will fall apart right out of the oven if handled while still hot.
 They set up and solidify as they cool.

 Recipe Notes

-Note 2: This recipe has been modified slightly to completely remove the refined sugars (brown sugar) and improve the texture a bit.
+Note 2: This recipe has been modified slightly to completely remove the refined sugars and improve the texture a bit.
 Here's the recipe from 2014 if desired.

 Serving: 15cookies | Calories: 137kcal | Carbohydrates: 14g | Protein: 4g | Fat: 8g | Saturated Fat: 3g | Cholesterol: 12mg | Sodium: 86mg | Potassium: 150mg | Fiber: 2g | Sugar: 6g | Vitamin A: 328IU | Vitamin C: 1mg | Calcium: 62mg | Iron: 1mg